creationix/nstore/README.markdown

 This is a full stream interface complete with `pause` and `resume`.
 Any rows that are read from the disk while it's paused will be queued internally, but will call the pre-filter function right away so it doesn't buffer results we don't want to keep.

+## Searching for documents

+You can search for documents using streams with a filter, but sometimes it's easier to just get the aggregate result after filtering.
+For this you can use the `all()` function.

+    // Search for several things at once users.stream(function (doc, meta) {
+        return doc.age > 18 && doc.age < 40;
+    }, function (err, docs, metas) {
+      if (err) throw err;
+      // Do something with the results
+    });

 ## Removing a document

 Remove is by key only.